nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > :information_source: **Notes:**
 >
 > * Only `NRIC`, `APPOINTMENT_DATE`, and `APPOINTMENT_TIME` are required; `APPOINTMENT_NAME` is not needed.
-> * If the patient is not currently displayed in the Patient List Panel, the panel will refresh to show all patients after the appointment is deleted.
 > * Refer to [Parameter Details](#parameter-details) for constraints on each parameter.

 Example: